Login

 Cancellation service

-Use our templates for cancelling your health insurance.
-Or create your cancellation letter directly.
+Use our templates for cancelling your health insurance policy.

 Calculate and compare health insurance premiums now

-Freedom to choose your health insurance company means that you can switch to your desired health insurance without restrictions.
-Full freedom only exists for your basic insurance.
-Health insurance companies must accept you for basic insurance.
+Free choice of health insurer means: You can switch to your desired health insurer without restrictions .
+Full freedom of choice only exists for your basic insurance.
+Health insurers must accept your application for basic insurance without exclusions.

 Tips on switching health insurance